-- Incomplete or late applications will not be considered - Applications submitted in any other format will not be accepted or processed - Changes and revisions to grant applications will not be accepted after the grants application period closes - Applicants will receive a receipt of their submission and reference number via email - Submission of an application does not necessarily result in funding approval
+- Incomplete or late applications will not be considered. - Applications submitted in any other format will not be accepted or processed. - Changes and revisions to grant applications, including additional attachments, will not be accepted after the grants application period closes.

+Applicants will receive a receipt of their submission and reference number via email.